 weight training begins to show, so will confidence and self-esteem.

-All of a sudden those obstacles on your line that you drew, slowly begin to disappear... people in general, your friends, family and coworkers will begin to view and treat you differently.
+All of a sudden those obstacles on your line that you drew, slowly begin to disappear... often friends, family and coworkers will begin to view and treat you differently.

 For the first year to two years I would suggest rewarding should be done if you're consistent almost quarterly throughout the year.
 This of course is only a suggestion.